darshan-raul/apollo11-gitops/README.md

 # apolo11-go-api-k8s

-This will be the plan for this project:
+This will be the plan for this projec:

 ![workflow](./images/apollo11-gitops.png)